Catalan grammar: Personal pronouns

 The morphology of Catalan personal pronouns is complex, specially in unstressed forms, which are numerous (13 distinct forms, compared to 11 in Spanish or 9 in Italian; French has such a different system that comparisons are not feasible).
 Features include the neuter gender (ho) and the great degree of freedom when combining different unstressed pronouns (65 combinations).

 This flexibility allows Catalan to use extraposition extensively, much more than French or Spanish.
-Thus, Catalan can have m'hi recomanaren ("they recommendedd me to him"), whereas in French one must say ils m'ont recommendé à lui, and in Spanish me recomendaron a él.
+Thus, Catalan can have m'hi recomanaren ("they recommended me to him"), whereas in French one must say ils m'ont recommendé à lui, and in Spanish me recomendaron a él.
 This allows the placement of almost any nominal term as a sentence topic, without having to use so often the passive voice (as in French or English), or identifying the direct object with a preposition (as in Spanish).

 Verbs

 Catalan verbs express an action or a state of being of a given subject, and like verbs in most of the Indo-European languages, Catalan verbs undergo inflection according to the following categories: